Large business

 Employees contribute to HSAs through pre-tax payroll deduction, check, or online transfer.
 Contributions are tax-deductible, and distributions are tax-free when used to pay for qualified medical expenses.
 Interest and earnings are also tax-free.1

-The HSA is employee-owned — so if he or she changes jobs, the account goes with that employee.
-In addition to using the HSA to pay for out-of-pocket healthcare costs this year, employees may also open an investment account with a portion of their funds allowing the HSA to become an investment vehicle to help cover health care costs in their retirement years.2
+The HSA is employee-owned — so if he or she changes jobs, their account goes with them.
+In addition to using the HSA to pay for out-of-pocket health care costs, employees may also open an optional investment account with a portion of their funds allowing the HSA to become an investment vehicle.2, 3

 The BlueSaver® HSA Solution

-Our BlueSaver HSA Solution is closely integrated with our medical products and services to ensure a seamless experience for your employees — to help them take full advantage of their health plan benefits.
+The BlueSaver HSA Solution is fully integrated with our medical products and services, delivering a seamless experience for your employees.
+With claim and payment integration, managing the account through ibx.com or the IBX Mobile App is simple and efficient — empowering members to take full advantage of their HSA benefits and become more informed health care consumers.

-Members who are enrolled in an Independence HDHP with an HSA now have a new option to invest their HSA funds.
-The WealthCare Saver investment experience allows members to personalize their investment journey based on their unique needs and investment experience level.
-Best of all, the new solution is fully integrated, allowing account holders to manage all aspects of their HSA through ibx.com or the IBX Mobile App.2
+Members who are enrolled in a QHDHP with an HSA cash balance greater than $500 have the option to invest their funds utilizing a multi-path investment solution that includes a full range of investing models for every investor experience level.2 Best of all, the new solution is fully integrated, allowing account holders to manage all aspects of their HSA through ibx.com or the IBX mobile app.3

 Contact us

-For more information about the BlueSaver HSA Solution, contact your Independence account executive, independent broker, or consultant — or call 215-241-2263.
+For more information about the BlueSaver HSA Solution, contact your IBX account executive, broker, or consultant — or call 215-241-2263.

 The BlueSaver HRA